 - ensure a uniform, fair process for certification that is accessible to everyone who is eligible

 We are in the process of updating the program to correspond to the new 2021 edition of NFPA 70E.
-We expect to change the exam to a 2021 version on or around the beginning of May.
+We expect to change the exam to a 2021 version in July.
+We will announce the changeover here, so as long as you see this message, the exam is still based on the 2018 Edition.

 - Recognition as proficient in NFPA 70E practices and concepts